criminal court

 Choice Belongs to Accused

 Under the U.S. Constitution, a person accused of a crime is guaranteed a public trial by jury.
-Sometimes, the accused may ask for a court trial, also known as a bench trial.
+Sometimes the accused may request a court trial, also known as a bench trial.

 A bench trial means the judge renders the verdict rather than a jury.
 A court trial requires the judge to be the sole trier of both the facts and the law.